FengChenNS/Eye-Hand-Movement/README.md

-# All main code for 'Eye‒hand integration orchestrated by human motor cortex neurons.
+# All main code for 'Eye‒hand integration orchestrated by human motor cortex neurons'.